 For the clients who did slip away

-Some won't respond.
-Some moved away or found somewhere else.
-But some just forgot, felt awkward about how long it had been, and your message is the nudge they needed.
+Some won't respond, and some will have moved away or found somewhere else.
+But plenty of lapsed clients just forgot, felt awkward about how long it had been, and your message is the nudge they needed.

 The compound effect